jcocozza/cassidy-connector/README.md

 The first step in the project is to get some basic data connections to allow users to import their data.
 This will also give us a better feel of the structure and shape of data that we are dealing with.

+At least in spirit, this portion will be modeled after [stravalib](https://github.com/stravalib/stravalib)